Skip to content

 ML=10log10(0.96)=0.177 dBML = -10 \log_{10}(0.96) = 0.177 \text{ dB}

-So at 1.5:1 VSWR, you're losing about 0.18 dB — roughly 4% of your power is reflected.
-For most commercial systems, this is considered a good match.
-Many antenna specifications allow up to 1.5:1 across the operating bandwidth.
-You'd only start to worry if the system link budget is extremely tight or if the PA is sensitive to load mismatch.
+So at 1.5:1 VSWR, you're losing about 0.18 dB in mismatch loss — roughly 4% of your power is bouncing back.
+For most commercial systems, this is actually considered a good match.
+A lot of antenna specs allow up to 1.5:1 across the operating bandwidth.
+You'd only start worrying if your link budget is razor-thin or if your power amplifier is particularly sensitive to load mismatch.
+Most modern PAs can handle this without breaking a sweat.

 Practical VSWR Benchmarks